A young couple applying for a mortgage loan after learning about the 5 Cs of Homebuying

 3. Collateral

-The property you’re planning to purchase itself can make a difference in the loan you qualify for.
+The property you’re planning to purchase can make a difference in the loan you qualify for.
 This includes factors such as:

 • What type of real estate are you buying?
 (Single-family home, condo, town home, etc.)